Bram Invites

 About Bram de Vree

-Bram de Vree plays many concerts in both the Low Countries and worldwide.
-As a pianist of the Belgian-Dutch Mosa Trio, he tours internationally and was a guest at festivals such as the Grachtenfestival, Klara Festival and the Festival International de Piano de la Roque d’ Anthéron.
-Bram made his debut at the age of thirteen as a soloist with a piano concert by Haydn and has since performed with, among other things.
-The Orchestre de l'Opéra de Lyon, the Amman Symphony Orchestra and various Dutch and Belgian orchestras.
+Bram de Vree plays many concerts both in the Low Countries and worldwide.
+As pianist of the Belgian-Dutch Mosa Trio, he tours internationally and has been a guest at festivals such as the Grachtenfestival, Klarafestival and the Festival International de Piano de La Roque d'Anthéron.
+Bram made his debut as a soloist at the age of thirteen with a piano concerto by Haydn and has since performed with, among others, the Orchester de l'Opéra de Lyon, the Amman Symphony Orchestra and various Dutch and Belgian orchestras.

-• "Extremely compelling, Imaginative and Vivid"* - Mark Steinberg, Brentano Quartet
+"Extremely compelling, imaginative and vivid" - Mark Steinberg, Brentano Quartet

-• "An incredible virtuosity"* - Henk Pruijsen, Wieringer Courant
+"An incredible virtuosity" - Henk Pruijsen, Wieringer Courant